 The splendid Koh Nang Yuan is the kind of remote tropical island dreams are made of.
 As you approach it looks jaw-droppingly beautiful, just like a postcard-perfect picture.
 This scenic beauty is made up of 3 small islands connected by a sandbar.
 The privately-owned island is home to 1 restaurant, 1 dive shop and a number of natural wooden huts that you can stay in.
 Our top tip is to stay over - you will get to appreciate and enjoy the quiet, calm side of the island, away from the visiting snorkel trips after they have departed.
 Its water is crystal clear and perfect for swimming and snorkelling with the tropical fish that are abundant here.
 There is very little coral, but the island has kept a natural beauty by placing a ban on any plastic bottles or cans being brought into the island.
 You can also enjoy some stunning views from the top of the one of the islands by hiking to the top.
 It’s well worth it.

 This is just a short fifteen minute boat trip from the south coast of Koh Samui and it’s less crowded than the tourist hotspots surrounding Koh Samui.
 The island belongs to the Samui archipelago which is made up of over 65 smaller islands.
 You can find a boat to take you here from the small fisherman’s village of Throng Krut.
 When you reach Koh Madsum, you’ll discover a beautiful sandy beach, with only a few other long tail boats there joining you.
 There is a small restaurant and kayaks for rental on the beach.
-It’s the perfect spot to get away from it all for a day and find proper peace and quiet.
+It’s the perfect spot to get away from it all for a day, take a picnic and find proper peace and quiet.